-Half of Cambridge Terrace has been acquired and is being refurbished as a single dwelling – the largest residence in London after Buckingham Palace.
+Half of Cambridge Terrace has been acquired and refurbished as a single dwelling – the largest residence in London after Buckingham Palace.
 Buckingham Palace was also designed by John Nash.

 Interseasonal Heat Transfer is chosen for Cambridge Terrace

 Interseasonal Heat Transfer has been chosen by Bouygues, the main contractor, for this Grade 1 listed Nash terrace to provide renewable heating and renewable cooling.
-The terrace will be cooled in summer by transferring surplus heat down to a Thermalbank in the ground.
-When heat is required in winter, heat will be recycled back to the building from the ThermalBank to maintain a comfortable temperature in the building all year round.
+The terrace is cooled in summer by transferring surplus heat down to a Thermalbank in the ground.
+When heat is required in winter, heat is recycled back to the building from the ThermalBank to maintain a comfortable temperature in the building all year round.